 Announcing Moodle 3.1

-In mid-July 2017, UMass Amherst IT will upgrade Moodle at UMass Amherst from version 3.0 to version 3.1.
+On Thursday, July 13, 2017, UMass Amherst IT upgraded Moodle at UMass Amherst from version 3.0 to version 3.1.

 Instructors & Facilitators